3gpp-chatbox/backend/processed_data/registration_analysis.md

   "to_element": "AMF",
   "from_state": "5GMM-NULL",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "User turns on device and attempts network access", "condition": "UE must be in coverage area", "timing": "Initial step of registration"
+  "trigger": "UE attempts to access the network.", "condition": "UE must be in coverage area.", "timing": "Initial step of registration."
 }

 {
   "step": 2,
+  "message": "SERVICE REQUEST",
+  "from_element": "UE",
+  "to_element": "AMF",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-REGISTERED",
+  "trigger": "UE sends a service request to the network.", "condition": "UE needs to send data or signaling.", "timing": "After authentication and authorization."
+}

+{
+  "step": 3,
-  "message": "Authentication Request",
+  "message": "SERVICE ACCEPT",
   "from_element": "AMF",
   "to_element": "UE",
-  "from_state": "5GMM-REGISTERING",
+  "from_state": "5GMM-REGISTERED",
   "to_state": "5GMM-REGISTERED",
-  "trigger": "Network initiates authentication", "condition": "UE identity verification required", "timing": "After UE sends Registration Request"
+  "trigger": "Network accepts the service request.", "condition": "Network authorizes the service request.", "timing": "After the AMF processes the SERVICE REQUEST."
 }

 ## Network Element Relationships